 The S1 is switched closed.
 The current flows through R1, and LED1 to the base of a transistor.

 It is the base currency.
 While LED1 dims up, too.

 Then, the transistor will amplify the low current so that the current flows through the collector (C) to the emitter (E).

 This collector current is high enough to make LED C very bright.

 When the S1-switch opened.
 There are no base current flows.
 So, the transistor will cut off the collector current.
 Both LEDs will go out.

 Often we use the transistor to amplify the current and switches.

 The arrangement with emitter (E) in the base current and in the collector current.
 We called emitter common mode.
-The transistor circuit works like this is used extensively.
+The transistor circuit works like this and is used extensively.
 So, We should learn it first.